-Compare these machines to find the best sewing machine for making clothes.
-Pick one that fits your budget since these machines are perfect for beginners.
+Compare these machines to find the best sewing machine for beginners.
+These are all great sewing machines for starting out!

 I have not sewn on all of these machines I talk about in this post, but I have sewn on some.
-Do your research instead of relying solely on my advice to find the best sewing machine for you!
+Do your research instead of relying solely on my advice to find the best Sewing Machine for Beginners!

 Where to buy a beginner sewing machine

-There are lots of places to find good sewing machine for sewing clothes.
+There are lots of places to find good Sewing Machine for Beginners.
 If you are okay with buying used I would check thrift stores, yard sales, and facebook marketplace.
 The machine might need a tune up, but vintage machines usually work very well.

 Next, check you local dealer for any used machines they might be selling.
 They get used machines which they tune up, and then they resell for a good price.
 This is a great way to get a more expensive brand for cheap.

 If you are really set on buying a new machine, I would check your local dealer and Amazon.
 The prices at your local dealer are more expensive than Amazon, but when you buy from a dealer the parts inside are metal instead of plastic which is better quality.

 Even if you don’t buy a machine from a dealer, you should know where a local dealer is so that you know where to get your machine cleaned or fixed.

 It really depends on your budget and how much you will be using the sewing machine.
 If you need a place to ask for advice I would ask in one of these sewing facebook groups.
 I bought my machine from a dealer, but it was a used older model.